Abstract submission deadline: August 21, 2020

 Conclusions: A summary of findings that are supported by your results.
 Statistical analyses that support the conclusions should be included where appropriate.
 Concluding statements such as, "the results will be discussed," are not acceptable.

-Please note that abstracts cannot be accepted if tables, graphs, grant acknowledgements, or literature references are included.
+Please note that abstracts cannot be accepted if tables, graphs, grant acknowledgments, or literature references are included.
 The maximum word count for the abstract body is 500 words.

 Abstracts are considered official communications to the conference and will be treated confidentially.